cambridge-cares/TheWorldAvatar/Deploy/stacks/dynamic/stack-manager/README.md

     vis-files/
 ```

-For more information on how volumes work in Docker see here, https://docs.docker.com/storage/volumes/.
+For more information on how volumes work in Docker see [here](https://docs.docker.com/storage/volumes).

 #### Bind mounts